v-rgrace/Viva/Viva/learning/workday-generate-connection-parameters.md

 5. Generate refresh token

-    1. Search for task- "View API client", go to tab "API clients for integration".
+    1. Search for the "View API client" task and go to "API clients for integration" tab.
 It shows all clients.
 Open the "VivaLearning" client created in previous step.

     1. Select the ellipses (...), then **API client** and **Manage Refresh Token for Integration**.

        :::image type="content" alt-text="Screenshot of the View API Client with the option task to manage refresh tokens for integration" source="../media/learning/wd-s3-3.png" lightbox="../media/learning/wd-s3-3.png":::

-    1. Select the ISU created initially during Viva Learning setup.
+    1. Select the ISU created initially during the Viva Learning setup.

        :::image type="content" alt-text="Screenshot of the Manage Refresh Tokens for Integration" source="../media/learning/wd-s3-4.png" lightbox="../media/learning/wd-s3-4.png":::